JuliaDiff/juliadiff.github.io/index.md

 ## The Big List

-What follows is a big list of Julia differentiation packages and related tooling, last updated in January 2024.
+What follows is a big list of Julia differentiation packages and related tooling, last updated in February 2025.
 If you notice something inaccurate or outdated, please [open an issue](https://github.com/JuliaDiff/juliadiff.github.io/issues) to signal it.
-The packages marked as inactive are those which have had no release in 2023.
+The packages marked as inactive are those which have had no release since 2023.

 The list aims to be comprehensive in coverage.
 By necessity, this means it is not comprehensive in detail.